digital-asset/daml/docs/source/getting-started/index.rst

 The goal of this tutorial is to get you up and running with full-stack, DAML-driven app development.
 We will provide you with the template for a miniature social networking app, get you writing your first end-to-end feature and finally deploy your new app to a persistent ledger.

-By the end of the tutorial, you should have an idea of what DAML contracts and ledgers are, how the UI interacts with them, and how you might solve a potential use case with a DAML-driven solution.
+By the end of the tutorial, you should have an idea of what DAML contracts and ledgers are, how the UI interacts with them, and how you might solve a potential use case with a DAML solution.
 We do not aim to give a comprehensive guide to all DAML concepts and tools; for that, see the later sections of the documentation.
 With that, let's get started!

 ..
 TODO: reference specific sections of docs instead of saying "later sections".